maxpou/maxpou.fr/content/posts/2019-01-22-2018-a-year-in-review/2018-a-year-in-review.md

 ## ✨ Random stuff

 * 🍀 **Farewell Dublin**. as you guess, I left Ireland after 2 years living as an expat.
 Apart from the chaotic housing situation, I still really like this country.
 And I don't exclude to come back!
 * 🎒 **Minimalism**.
-After watching [The Minimalist (available on Netflix)](https://www.theminimalists.com/films/) and [Matt D'Avella podcats](https://www.youtube.com/watch?v=tG2GJZcBKOE), I decided to try this way of life.
+After watching [The Minimalist (available on Netflix)](https://www.theminimalists.com/films/) and [Matt D'Avella's podcast](https://www.youtube.com/watch?v=tG2GJZcBKOE), I decided to try this way of life.
 Now, all my clothes, electronics... fit in a [backpack](https://www.minaal.com/collections/bags/products/minaal-carry-on-bag).
+The only thing I miss is my Xbox!
 * 🥗 **Eat better**.
 This year I also started eating better: more vegetables and fruits and less meat/fish.
 But, I didn't become a vegan or a vegetarian (and I don't want to be).
 * 📕 **Readings**.
 [According to my Pocket stats](https://getpocket.com/stats/2018/0eca961094), I've read the equivalent of 7 books.
 But I think I've read much more since I didn't use this app for months.

 ## Previous goals

-* ✅ Get a new job 🎉
+* ✅ Get a new job
 * 😐 Continue to give talks. *I gave a few talks this year.
 But not as much as I wanted to.*
 * ✅ Give talks in other countries than France & Ireland. *Vienna (Austria), Krakow (Poland) and Madrid (Spain)*
 * ✅ Switch to a frontend position.
 * 😐 ~ ✅ Travel 1 country / month. *I think this goal was a bit unrealistic.
-But, I'm happy with my 9 destinations!*
+But, I'm happy with what I did!*
 * 😐 Keep blogging. *Only 3 blog post this year!*
 * 😐 Sport. *No gym for me in 2018!
 After, I used to walk 1-2h/day.*